Guilty Crown

-Guilty Crown (ギルティクラウン, Giruti Kuraun) is a 2011 Japanese anime television series produced by Production I.G which aired on Fuji TV's noitamina program block from October 13, 2011.
+Guilty Crown (ギルティクラウン, Giruti Kuraun) is a 2011 Japanese anime television series produced by Production I.G which aired on Fuji TV's Noitamina program block from October 13, 2011.

 The story revolves around Shu Ouma, a high school boy who comes into possession of an ability called the "Power of the King" allowing him to draw out items called "Voids" from other people.
 He is then thrown into the conflict between a quasi-governmental organization known as GHQ and a rebel organization called Funeral Parlor which aims to restore Japan's independence from the GHQ.
 In the process, Shu has to deal with the burden his ability puts on his shoulders and the horrific mystery of his past.

 Two manga adaptations were published, one each by ASCII Media Works and Square Enix.
 A light novel was published by Nitroplus in April 2012, titled Guilty Crown: Princess of Deadpool.
 A spin-off visual novel for Windows, named Guilty Crown: Lost Christmas, was also developed by Nitroplus, which came bundled with a 15-minute original video animation (OVA), also titled Guilty Crown: Lost Christmas.

 Synopsis

 Setting

-Before the events of the main story, on December 24, 2029, a biological hazard known as the Apocalypse Virus brought on by an impact event plunges Japan into a state of chaos.
-This event is later named the Lost Christmas incident.
-Unable to contain the threat, Japan sought international help and the United Nations dispatches an organization known as the GHQ to their aid.
-The GHQ successfully contains the outbreak and restores a level of normality at the cost of Japan's independence and the oppression of its people.
-In 2039 (Ten years later), a resistance organization known as the Funeral Parlor wages a campaign against the GHQ to liberate Japan once more.
+On December 24, 2029, a biological hazard known as the Apocalypse Virus (アポカリプスウイルス, Apokaripusu Uirusu) brought on by an impact event plunges Japan into a state of chaos.
+This event is later named the Lost Christmas incident (ロスト・クリスマス事件, Rosuto Kurisumasu Jiken).
+Unable to contain the threat, Japan sought international help and the United Nations dispatches an organization known as GHQ to their aid.
+GHQ ultimately contains the outbreak and restores a level of normality to the country at the cost of its independence and the oppression of its people.
+In 2039 (10 years later), a resistance organization known as the Funeral Parlor / Undertakers (葬儀社, Sōgisha) wages a campaign against GHQ to liberate Japan.